dis-sg/dis-sg.github.io/_posts/2020-07-02-creative-weekly-3.md

 In a bid to present a more united opposition front, Singaporeans First’s founder Tan Jee Say announced on 25th June that he has dissolved the party.

-SingFirst, which only contested in the 2015 election without winning any seats, was perhaps best known for its Walls-lookalike logo and ‘iconic’ cheer.
+SingFirst, which only contested in the 2015 election without winning any seats, was perhaps best known for its Walls lookalike logo and ‘iconic’ cheer.

 <figure>
 <img src="https://i.imgur.com/lcuAAue.png" alt="SingFirst flag">